SouthEastFPV/Typhon/README.md

 * initial release from SouthEast FPV

 ## Project license
 The frame files are released under GNU Public License (GPL) V3.
 More information here: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Project naming requirements
 Typhon is the name of the frame.
 If you are thinking about manufacturing it, you are expected to prefix the name with a brand name in order to allow customers to distinguish the different manufacturers, e.g. “SOUTHEAST TYPHON”.
 As a manufacturer you are also expected to denote the version number of the frame files that you have used as basis of the project, e.g. “SOUTHEAST TYPHON V7”.

 If you have forked the project, you need to give it another name in order to avoid confusion between TYPHON and your project.
-Accessories from the TYPHON project also need to be named with the entire prefix, e.g. “SOUTHEAST TYPHON FPV Camera Mount”.
+Accessories from the TYPHON project also needs to be named with the entire prefix, e.g. “SOUTHEAST TYPHON FPV Camera Mount”.
 Unless the file is not compatible with certain versions of the frame, the compatible version number or version range also needs to be included in the name, e.g. “SOUTHEAST TYPHON FPV Camera Mount V1 - V2”.